ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

     3.  :code:`with_out` flag
 2. Generate :code:`num_positional_args`

-The flags that the decorators would generate, may be more or less depending on the function, **Ivy Functional API** requires :code:`gradient_test` flag, some test functions like :code:`test_gpu_is_available` does not requrie any of these flags, and therefore the decorator will not generate any of these.
+The flags that the decorators would generate, may be more or less depending on the function, **Ivy Functional API** requires :code:`gradient_test` flag, some test functions like :code:`test_gpu_is_available` does not require any of these flags, and therefore the decorator will not generate any of these.

 3. Generate test specific parameters, :code:`fn_name`, :code:`fn_tree`, :code:`method_tree`.
 4. Check for the function's supported data types and devices.
 5. Implicitly wraps the test function using Hypothesis :code:`@given` decorator, this allows us to write less code, more readable, and easy to update and maintain.

-This is not an exhaustive list of what the :code:`handle_test` decorators actually do, they may do more or less in the future, to summaraize, the test decorators does some of **Pretest-processing** part in the testing pipeline.
+This is not an exhaustive list of what the :code:`handle_test` decorators actually do, they may do more or less in the future, to summarize, the test decorators do some of the **Pretest-processing** part in the testing pipeline.

 - Why do we have multiple handle test decorators?

-Having multiple test decorator is mainly for efficiency, `handle_test` could do what `handle_frontend_test` does, it just handles the parameters slighlty different, and this can be inferred at run time, but we choose to seperate the decorator for general different usages, currently we have 4 seperate decorators
+Having multiple test decorator is mainly for efficiency, `handle_test` could do what `handle_frontend_test` does, it just handles the parameters slightly different, and this can be inferred at run time, but we choose to separate the decorator for general different usages, currently we have 4 separate decorators

 1.  :code:`handle_test`
 2.  :code:`handle_method`